0xFireball/KJade/README.md

 # KJade

-A parser for a slightly modified variant of the Jade/PugJS template engine.
+A parser for a variant of the Jade/PugJS template engine.
 Built for .NET core, and intended for use with NancyFX.

 This parser is an experimental implementation of the Jade syntax.